-For over a decade, Pam represented the University in all phases of litigation in state and federal court, including employment, discrimination, and commercial disputes, and tort cases.
-She also provided advice and counsel to the University on a wide range of legal issues including academic and conduct issues, discrimination, constitutional issues, and privacy.
-Pam provided legal support for the University of Pittsburgh's Division of Student Affairs.
-She was also responsible for International agreements and contracts, including inter-institutional agreements and study abroad contracts and provided legal advice to the Office of Research.
-Other areas of her responsibility and expertise included Title IX, the ADA/Rehabilitation Act, First Amendment law and Minors on Campus.
+For nearly two decades, Pam represented, or held an executive role at, the University of Pittsburgh, a multi-campus public university.
+She provided counsel in all phases of litigation in state and federal court, including employment, discrimination, and commercial disputes, as well as, tort cases.
+She also provided advice and counsel to the university on a wide range of legal issues including academic and conduct research, student contracts, discrimination, constitutional and privacy.
+Pam has deep experience in Title IX, the ADA/Rehabilitation Act, and First Amendment law.

 Pam advises and defends educational institutions on matters affecting daily operations and compliance with federal and state laws as well as best practices.
 Pam provides counsel to institutions on the creation of internal policies, systems and practices designed to minimize legal exposure and conducts internal investigations into employee misconduct, student misconduct and #MeToo allegations of historic sexual abuse.
 She also provides advice on labor and employment matters, including employee discipline and separation, and issues involving board governance.

 In her previous role as Vice Chancellor at the University of Pittsburgh, responsibilities included the development, oversight and coordination of university-wide efforts relating to Institutional Equity, Title IX (sexual misconduct), Affirmative Action, and Digital Accessibility.

 Outside of her legal practice, Pam is passionate about live music, civil rights and engagement, and support of the arts.
 She lives in Mt.
 Lebanon with her two children.